JoseDeFreitas/awesome-youtubers/readme.md

 ### Operating system

+Includes videos and tutorials for the correct management and understanding of Windows, Linux, Mac and other operating systems.
+Learn about useful commands and settings to keep your OS up-to-date and secure.
+Understand how do these systems work in-deep to give you the opportunity to control them using the best methods.

 [<img align="left" height="94px" width="94px" alt="Riba Linux channel's avatar" src="https://yt3.ggpht.com/a/AATXAJyzXrRfkiVxobJ_1-ot6Nwbb-8hzmOInqGjQJReXQ=s100-c-k-c0xffffffff-no-rj-mo"/>](https://www.youtube.com/c/RibaLinux)

 [**Riba Linux**](https://www.youtube.com/c/RibaLinux) [<img height="16px" width="16px" alt="Badge for youtubers that upload videos weekly" src="media/badge-weekly.svg" title="Uploads videos weekly"/>](badges.md#weekly-video-upload) \